 Gideon has remodeled the garage next to the house into a brewery and tasting room by reusing things he has found, including a scrapped milk tank that has been rebuilt for the purpose.

 Many microbreweries focus on IPA and APA with a strong hop character.
 Gideon does the opposite and pulls down on the hops to reduce bitterness.

 – The very purpose for me is “get together”, a feeling of “Yes, now we will start the evening!”.
 Then you have to create a taste that is accessible to everyone, that you do not need to process.

-He plays with different kinds of malt and fermentation methods and spices with plants and herbs from the Norrbotten nature, such as rallar rose, Queen of the Meadow, sheer birch leaves and black currants.
+He plays with different kinds of malt and fermentation methods and spices with plants and herbs from the Norrbotten nature, such as fireweed, Queen of the Meadow, sheer birch leaves and black currants.
 Gideon is an artist’s soul and has an artistic attitude when he creates his tastes.

 – I not only want to produce but I really want to be responsible for it.
 You can choose to invest big, but then I think you lose a little love, he says.

 For example, he has created the beer “Eva’s Paradise” based on the food creator Eva Gunnares character and used her favorite spice, Garden Angelica from Sarek.
 “Trip to France” is a rosé beer created from wine from black currants and “Kiss of the moose” is spiced with Queen of the Meadow which gives a floral and almond-like taste.
 “Basilica la Bianca” is a tribute to his half-Italian wife and created to suit pasta.

 – All beers are actually linked to food.
 Along with food, it will be a “boof”, an experience!